Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Introduction: The Jet Age and Cold War Imperative

-The Jet Age transformed air power from piston‑engine mass to turbine‑powered speed, altitude, and missile integration.
-From late‑WWII prototypes to mature Cold War weapon systems, the arc of development fused aerodynamics, engines, sensors, and doctrine.
-Based on comprehensive research documented in Charles E. MacKay's authoritative works including Sonic to Standoff: The Evolution of the British Nuclear Deterrent, This Was the Enemy: The Luftwaffe 1945, and related sources, this Enhanced Edition traces that arc with emphasis on British and allied experience — from Me 262 and Meteor to Sabre/MiG parity, then to supersonic interceptors like the English Electric Lightning — showing how technology and strategy co‑evolved.
+The Jet Age transformed air power from piston aircraft to turbine-powered speed, altitude, and guided-weapon integration.
+This article follows that shift from late-WWII prototypes to mature Cold War systems using documented material from Charles E. MacKay's research, including Sonic to Standoff: The Evolution of the British Nuclear Deterrent, This Was the Enemy: The Luftwaffe 1945, and related sources.
+It concentrates on British and Allied experience from Me 262 and Meteor transitions, through Sabre/MiG combat parity, to supersonic interceptor doctrine.

 From experimental jets to frontline service: the turbine displaced the piston in less than a decade.